benedekfazekas/mranderson/README.md

 **Fancy words: 'npm style dependency handling' but what is this project is really about?**

-It basically makes inlining a less burdensome task.
+It is an inlining tool which inlines your project's dependencies at packaging time.
 It automatically retrieves and prefixes your dependencies (both clojure source and java class files) and munges your clojure files -- mainly the namespace declaration but not only -- accordingly.

 ## Prerequisites